graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 **To address** this paramount concern existing in graph learning research, we develop an open-source, easy-to-build and reproducible [benchmarking framework](https://github.com/graphdeeplearning/benchmarking-gnns) with a rigorous experimental protocol that is representative of the categorical advances in GNNs.

+{{% alert note %}}
-_This post outlines the [issues](https://arxiv.org/abs/1912.09893) [in](https://arxiv.org/abs/1905.09550) [the](https://arxiv.org/abs/1905.04682) [GNN](https://arxiv.org/abs/1905.04579) literature suggesting the need of a benchmark, the framework proposed in the [paper](https://arxiv.org/abs/2003.00982), the broad classes of widely used and powerful GNNs benchmarked and the insights learnt from the extensive experiments_.
+This post outlines the [issues](https://arxiv.org/abs/1912.09893) [in](https://arxiv.org/abs/1905.09550) [the](https://arxiv.org/abs/1905.04682) [GNN](https://arxiv.org/abs/1905.04579) literature suggesting the need of a benchmark, the framework proposed in the [paper](https://arxiv.org/abs/2003.00982), the broad classes of widely used and powerful GNNs benchmarked and the insights learnt from the extensive experiments.
+{{% /alert %}}

 ---

 ### Why benchmark?
 In any core research or application area in [deep learning](https://www.nature.com/articles/nature14539), a benchmark helps to identify and quantify what types of [architectures](https://arxiv.org/abs/1409.4842), [principles](https://arxiv.org/abs/1512.03385), or [mechanisms](https://arxiv.org/abs/1502.03167) are universal and generalizable to real-world tasks and large datasets.
 Particularly, the [recent](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) [revolution](https://cacm.acm.org/magazines/2017/6/217744-technical-perspective-what-led-computer-vision-to-deep-learning/fulltext) in this AI field is often credited, _to a possibly large extent_, to be triggered by the large-scale benchmark image dataset, [ImageNet](http://www.image-net.org).
-[Obviously, other driving factors include increase in the volume of research, more datasets, compute, wide-adoptance, etc.]
+(Obviously, other driving factors include increase in the volume of research, more datasets, compute, wide-adoptance, etc.)

 {{< figure src="imagenet_leaderboard.png" title="Fig 1: ImageNet Classification Leaderboard from [paperswithcode.com](https://paperswithcode.com)" lightbox="true" width="100%">}}